Kuchaman City: Jal Mahal

-Jal Mahal (Water Palace) is a unique concept visualised and implemented with an aim to provide the queens and princesses with a hidden swimming pool.
+Jal Mahal (Water Palace) is a unique concept visualized and implemented with an aim to provide the queens and princesses with a hidden swimming pool.
 The fort has two swimming pools.
 Jal Mahal, an underground pool, is royal in every aspect with its supercilious cloisters and arcades.
 The fort is now a heritage hotel.

 Sabha Prakash

 The Sabha Prakash (Illumination Meeting) used to be the formal chambers for meetings and for holding court to interact with citizens.
 Many critical decisions for welfare and dispute settlement were delivered from the main hall.
 The hall itself is decorated exquisitely and is adorned with polished walls strewn with semi-precious pebbles and shingles that are intricately inlaid.
 The decoration of the Sabha Prakash was deliberately done, keeping in mind the exhaustive exposure it would have to the public eye.
 The decoration shifts towards the Shekhavati style.
 However, most of the decoration is unique to the Kuchaman Fort.